nhsbsa-Will/ppc-design-history/app/posts/2021-01-05-updating-the-front-end-toolkit.md

 * Content in the Start page
 * Following GDS guidance changed 'Next' label to 'Continue'

+What we found:

+* 2 participants welcomed the opening line about saving money
+* Start page : 'How it works' section is it a right title?

 You can see an example of some of the pages that have been updated below.

 {% from "screenshots/macro.njk" import appScreenshots with context %}